Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_TEMPLATE.md

 # Expected Behavior
 ![high_five](./doc/gifs/borat-high-five.gif)

 Here's how we expect people to act.
-It's kinda depressing that this has to be stated in the first place but oh well!
-Usually breaking the behaviours bellow are "yellow-card" worthy if done more than once, unless mentioned.
+It's kinda depressing that this has to be stated in the first place...

+Usually breaking the behaviors bellow are "yellow-card" worthy if done more than once, unless mentioned.
 Speaking of:

 ## Use humor responsibly:
-If you're about to share something that could be considered hurtful as a joke, **prefix** your comment with "/s" (short for "sarcasm" or " warning: snarky remark ahead") so others know to take it lightly.
+If you're about to share something that could be considered hurtful as a joke, **prefix** your comment with "/s" (short for "sarcasm" or "warning: snarky remark ahead") so others know to take it lightly.
 This helps us avoid misunderstandings and keeps the vibes light. **YOU MUST PUT IT AT THE BEGINNING OF YOUR COMMENT.
-Or else someone might read it and be triggered UNTILL they see the "/s" in which case they HAVE already been triggered, and it kind of defeats the point of this rule.**
+Or else someone might read it and be triggered until they reach the end and see the "/s," in which case they HAVE already been triggered, and it kind of defeats the point of this rule.**

 **Putting "/s" at the end is an automatic yellow card since you didn't bother reading this fun document I put so much prompt-I mean EFFORT into!**